bradymiller/bradymiller.github.io/todo/index.md

 1. Add MACRA,MU,MIPS,PQRS to Education.
 1. Join OSI.
 1. Set up OEMR secrets (via M. email)
-1. Revocation (turned in by Treasurer; awaiting reply).
+1. Revocation protest (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
 1. Confirm registered agent and USPS address change.
 1. New OEMR logo(have budget of $100).
 1. Budget.
 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing and many more).
 1. Discuss with board regarding settings aside funds for under-represented clinics and other charitable organizations.

-### MU2
-1. Await official notification and then place wordage on website.

 ### MU3
 1. Complete wiki planning page.